 Since 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) when his loan balance (for a loan closed past July of '99) reaches less than seventy-eight percent of the purchase price, but not at the time the loan's equity climbs to twenty-two percent or higher.
 (Certain "higher risk" morgages are not included.)
 However, if your equity reaches 20% (regardless of the original purchase price), you have the legal right to cancel the PMI (for a loan that after July 1999).

-Familiarize yourself with your loan statements to keep your eye on principal payments.
-Also stay aware of what other homes are being sold for in your neighborhood.
-If your mortgage is fewer than five years old, chances are you haven't made much progress with the principal � it's been mostly interest.
+Familiarize yourself with your loan statements to keep a running total of principal payments.
+Also be aware of the price that other homes are selling for in your neighborhood.
+If your mortgage is under five years old, it's likely you haven't paid down much principal � it's been mostly interest.

 Proof of Equity

 You can begin the process of PMI cancelation as soon as you calculate that your equity reaches 20%.
 You will need to contact the mortgage lender to alert them that you wish to cancel PMI.
 Lenders ask for documentation verifying your eligibility at this point.
 A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and your lender will probably require one before they'll cancel PMI.